warhawkmonk/Attandance-assure/README.md

-please remove all the images to run it its a attandance mintance code that can be converted to ios/android/as well as .exe
+Please remove all the images to run it .
+Its a attandance mintance code that can be converted to ios/android/as well as .exe